Frittata with Spring Vegetables

 - 1/2 lemon, juiced

-In a medium bowl, whisk together the eggs.
-Add the cream, hot sauce, Worcestershire and some salt and pepper, and whisk to blend.
+In a medium size bowl, whisk together the eggs.
+Add the cream, salt, pepper, hot sauce and Worcestershire and whisk to blend.

-Heat a 10- to 12-inch cast-iron (or other heavy-bottomed) skillet and add 1 tablespoon of the olive oil.
+Heat a 10 to 12-inch cast iron (or other heavy-bottomed) skillet and add 2 tablespoons of olive oil.
 When the oil begins to smoke ever so slightly, add the asparagus.
 Season with salt and pepper.
 Cook for 1 minute until some of the liquid starts to escape.

-Stir the Brie, goat cheese, arugula, Parmesan and scallions into the egg mixture and pour into the skillet over the asparagus.
+Stir in the scallions, arugula and cheeses into the egg mixture and pour into the skillet over the asparagus.